Texas Camp 2026: October 9-12

 Adults (age 17 and older)

-$380 – Part-time (after lunch Friday through close of camp)
+$380 – Part time (after lunch Saturday through close of camp)

 $330 – Non-dancer*

-Non-dancer: an attendee with physical challenges that prevent them from dancing, or a dancer’s family member who does not participate in camp activities (classes, etc.).
-This rate is not available to part-time campers, scholarship recipients, or anyone receiving a staff discount.
+*A non-dancer is an attendee with physical challenges that prevent dancing, or a dancer’s family member who does not participate in camp activities (classes, etc.).
+The non-dancer rate is not available to part-time campers, scholarship recipients, or anyone receiving a staff discount.

 Cancellation Policy